Recent and upcoming events.

 to 15 Dec

-Murray river Tripple Crown
+Murray River Triple Crown

 Five members of the MPA team traveled to Victoria to participate in the Murray River Triple Crown Challenge: Brett Greenwood, Dmytro Medvedyev, Daniela Torre, Steve Shelley, and Cassandra O'Connor.
 The event featured three races: a 64 km ultra-marathon, a team relay, and a short-course marathon.